Eli Marie Raasok

 Eli Marie Raasok (born 21 November 1996) is a Norwegian handball player who plays for Storhamar HE and the Norwegian national team.

 On 4 February 2021, it was announced that she had signed a 1-year contract with Randers HK, from Silkeborg-Voel KFUM.

-She participated at the 2016 Women's Junior World Handball Championship in Russia, placing 5th.
+She participated at the 2013 Youth European Championship, placing 7th and at the 2016 Women's Junior World Handball Championship in Russia, placing 5th.

+She won her first gold medal at the 2024 European Championship, beating Denmark in the final.

+At the 2025 World Championship she won her first World Championship gold medal.